VMBlakelock/saute-and-skewers-greekfood/README.md

     </option>↩                         {% endfor %}↩

 - [Jshint](https://jshint.com/) for JS validation found error warnings, however many was of the same error.
-Unfortunately a fix wasnt implemented due to lack of understanding on how to resolve them and to time constraints.
+Unfortunately a fix wasn't implemented due to lack of understanding on how to resolve them and to time constraints.
   Here are the errors for highlight.html
   - 4 errors found.